Hello and welcome. This is where I introduce myself and say a little about my journey into personal development work.

 I kid you not

-The issue’s we can’t fathom are as a result of the domino effects that stress imposes which come from our emotionally charged histories pitted against a juxtaposed position taken by western medicine and it’s random take on health.
+The issue’s we can’t fathom are as a result of the domino effects imposed by stress which come from our emotionally charged histories pitted against a juxtaposed position taken by western medicine and it’s random take on health.

 How can we be physically ill and not mentally & emotionally experience the impact?